 ADRIC is taking a different approach this year to provide the essential and leading-edge professional development the dispute resolution community has come to expect: Presenting the

 ADRIC 2020 Clarity in Conflict Resolution Webinar Series

 Participate in live sessions as they broadcast or purchase access to the recording later for on-demand viewing!

-We will offer the specialized and focused content that develops your knowledge and skills, and as always, we will have CPD accreditation from many organizations including law societies, etc, to support your continued learning objectives.
+We are offering the specialized and focused content that develops your knowledge and skills, and as always, we will have CPD accreditation from law societies to support your continued learning objectives.

 This delivery method also provides an exceptional opportunity for our sponsors, on whom we rely for our conference funding, to participate in a unique way to reach a highly targeted audience for very reasonable rates.
 Learn more about sponsorship here.

 We have 4 Streams of Content (click on each to learn more):